Macintosh XL

-Macintosh XL is a modified version of the Apple Lisa personal computer made by Apple Computer.
-In the Macintosh XL configuration, the computer shipped with MacWorks XL, a Lisa program that allowed 64 K Macintosh ROM emulation.
-An identical machine was previously sold as Lisa 2/10 with the Lisa OS only.
+The Macintosh XL is a modified version of the Apple Lisa personal computer made by Apple Computer.
+It shipped with MacWorks XL, a Lisa program that emulated the 64 K Macintosh ROM.
+An identical machine was previously sold as the Lisa 2/10 running only the Lisa OS.

 Hardware

-Macintosh XL has a 400K 3.5" floppy drive and an internal 10 MB proprietary "Widget" hard drive with provision for an optional 5 or 10 MB external ProFile hard drive with the addition of a parallel interface card.
-The machine uses a Motorola 68000 CPU, clocked at 5 MHz, together with 512 KB RAM.
-Macintosh XL was discontinued in April 1985.
+The Macintosh XL has a 400K 3.5" floppy drive and an internal 10 MB proprietary "Widget" hard drive, with support for an optional 5 or 10 MB external ProFile hard drive through an optional parallel interface card.
+The machine uses a Motorola 68000 CPU clocked at 5 MHz, together with 512 KB RAM.
+The Macintosh XL was discontinued in April 1985.

 Upgrades

-Because of its roots as a Lisa — unlike all other Macintosh computers — the stock Macintosh XL used rectangular pixels.
-The resolution of Macintosh XL's 12-inch (30.5 cm) display was 720×364 pixels.
-Square pixels were available through the Macintosh XL Screen Kit upgrade that changed the resolution to 608×432 pixels.
-The CPU could be replaced with a new CPU board containing up to 8 MB RAM, called XLerator 18.
-The maximum upgraded RAM with conventional add-in RAM cards was up to 2 MB – quadruple the maximum capacity of earlier Macintosh computers.
+Unlike all other Macintosh computers, the stock Macintosh XL used rectangular pixels, a consequence of its origins as a Lisa.
+The resolution of its 12-inch (30.5 cm) display was pixels.
+Square pixels were available through the Macintosh XL Screen Kit upgrade, which changed the resolution to pixels.
+The CPU could be replaced with a new CPU board containing up to 8 MB RAM, called the XLerator 18.
+The maximum upgraded RAM with conventional add-in RAM cards was 2 MB, four times the maximum capacity of earlier Macintosh computers.
 With modifications to the CPU board, the XL could accommodate up to 4 MB of RAM.

-MacWorks
+MacWorks improvements

+The computer originally shipped with MacWorks XL, a Lisa program that emulated the 64 K Macintosh ROM.

-MacWorks Plus was developed by Sun Remarketing as a successor to MacWorks XL in order to provide application compatibility with the Macintosh Plus computer.
+MacWorks Plus was developed by Sun Remarketing as a successor to MacWorks XL, providing application compatibility with the Macintosh Plus.
 MacWorks Plus added support for an 800 KB 3.5" floppy disk and System software up through version 6.0.3.
 MacWorks Plus II extended that to the same System 7.5.5 limit imposed on all 68000 processors.

 History

-Apple Computer announced Macintosh XL at its January 1985 annual meeting as part of Macintosh Office.
-After two years of lackluster sales, the company attempted to salvage Apple Lisa by redesigning some hardware components and renaming it as Macintosh XL.
-Basing on the previous sale figures of Lisa, Apple ordered the limited number of parts as to last through 1985 before ending the production.
-The redesign caused a record number of orders for this addition to the Macintosh line, which caught Apple off-guard.
+Apple Computer announced the Macintosh XL at its January 1985 annual meeting as part of Macintosh Office.
+After poor sales of the Apple Lisa, Apple redesigned some of the hardware and rebranded the machine as the Macintosh XL.
+Based on Lisa's prior sales figures, Apple ordered a limited number of parts intended to last through 1985.
+Demand for the Macintosh XL exceeded Apple's expectations, exhausting its parts allocation earlier than anticipated.